 ENGAGING TO ENHANCE COLLABORATION Each RIR engages with governments and multinational forums in their respective regions to address the needs and questions of those representatives.
 Activities such as RIR-organized government roundtable meetings and dedicated working groups provide government representatives and regulators with vital insights, facilitating the exchange of knowledge and views on the issues surrounding Internet number resources.
 INTERNATIONAL TELECOMMUNICATIONS UNION (ITU) All five RIRs participate in ITU proceedings, and four are Sector Members of either the Standardization or Development sectors.
 They provide technical guidance on address management issues facing Member States and the Internet at large.
 Several RIRs are also working with the ITU on programs to build technical capacity in the developing world, including regional and national initiatives to develop IPv6 skills and expertise.
+In November 2018, the ITU will hold its Plenipotentiary Conference, which sets the strategies and objectives for the ITU for the next four years.
 THE ORGANISATION FOR ECONOMIC CO-OPERATION AND DEVELOPMENT (OECD) To inform its development of Internet policy, the OECD formalized the crucial advisory role of the technical community as the Internet Technical Advisory Committee (ITAC).
 The NRO is a founding member of this group, and it continues to actively engage with the OECD.
 REGIONAL INTERGOVERNMENTAL FORUMS In addition to participation at the global IGFs, RIR participants represent their communities and the Internet technical community at many national and regional IGF events, such as the African IGF, Arab IGF, the Asia Pacific IGF, the Latin American and Caribbean IGF, IGF-USA, and EuroDIG.
 ASIA-PACIFIC ECONOMIC COOPERATION (APEC) APNIC is a Guest Member of the APEC Telecommunications and Information Working Group (APEC TEL).
 To assist APEC members in the transition to IPv6, APNIC supported the group's activities by facilitating the organization of IPv6 workshops and contributing to the IPv6 Guidelines produced by APEC TEL.
 INTER-AMERICAN TELECOMMUNICATION COMMISSION (CITEL) ARIN and LACNIC are Associate Members of CITEL, a forum for governments and the private sector to coordinate regional efforts relating to the global Information Society.
 Both RIRs have been active participants in this forum since 2005.

-CARIBBEAN ASSOCIATION OF NATIONAL TELECOMMUNICATIONS ORGANIZATIONS (CANTO) ARIN and LACNIC have both participated in CANTO's Annual Conference and Trade Exhibitions, including the most recent one in the Dominican Republic in July 2017.
+I'M ENGAGED IN POLICY DEVELOPMENT CARIBBEAN ASSOCIATION OF NATIONAL TELECOMMUNICATIONS ORGANIZATIONS (CANTO) ARIN and LACNIC have both participated in CANTO's Annual Conference and Trade Exhibitions, including the most recent one in the Dominican Republic in July 2017.
 These meetings bring together telecommunication companies and government representatives from numerous economies throughout the region.
 TELECOMMUNICATIONS TECHNICAL COMMISSION OF CENTRAL AMERICA (COMTELCA) LACNIC has been an associate member and an active contributor to this relevant forum for Central America countries since 2014.

 AFRICAN CONFERENCE OF MINISTERS IN CHARGE OF COMMUNICATION AND INFORMATION TECHNOLOGIES AFRINIC has been appointed as an Observer to the African Union (AU) Conference of Ministers in Charge of Communication and Information Technologies (CITMC).
 EUROPEAN CONFERENCE OF POSTAL AND TELECOMMUNICATIONS ADMINISTRATIONS (CEPT) RIPE NCC has participated as an official observer in the CEPT's Committee for ITU Policy.